Monday, November 11, 2024

-Parishioners,
+Dear Parishioners,

-As I write this bulletin column, I anticipate enjoying the annual Thanksgiving holiday dinner with various family members at my rectory.
 I realize, once again, how truly blessed I am.
-I have three brothers and a sister, their families and my mother, who mostly live in close proximity.
-I am so fortunate to have a considerable number of people gathered together to share this family day and traditional meal.
-My mother will also celebrate her 89th birthday at this time with us!
-I cook the turkey and a few of the side dishes while the rest of the family bring some particular specialties from their own homes to the table.
+I have three brothers and a sister and their families, who mostly live in close proximity.
+I am so fortunate to have a number of people gathered together to share this family day and traditional meal.
+I will do most of the cooking this year while some of the family will bring some particular specialties from their own homes to the table.

 I attempt to do my part by keeping any Christmas preparation in proper perspective.
 My annual Christmas shopping remains almost non-existent.
 Unfortunately, I don’t think the economy will be helped by my miniscule number of purchases.
 Perhaps, my spiritual life might be deepened instead.